DIY-able/MqttTinyController/README.md

 - 4Channel Relay Module (e.g. Sainsmart ‎101-70-101 from Amazon)
 - Pico Breakout Board (e.g. Freenove FNK0081 from Amazon)

-# Does the code work on ESP32 or Arduino Nano RP2040?
+# Does the code work on ESP32, ESP8266, Pyboard?
-No idea.
-Maybe minor code changes is needed or maybe not.
+Only tested on Raspberry PicoW.
+Minor code changes is probably needed becuase of LED and PIN hardware calls.
+Indeed, LED calls should be fine because of mqtt_local from mqtt_as.
+It would be nice to abstract all the hardware calls to support all microcontrollers (contribution is welcome!).
+Other than that, I believe the rest of the code should be compatiable.

-# MQTT Library memory leak Fix
+# umqtt.simple(1or2) umqtt.robust(1or2) memory leak fix
-This project relies on the "micropython-umqtt.simple" library for its operation.
+Originally, this project relies on the "micropython-umqtt.simple" library for its operation.
 However, navigating through its various versions like "umqtt.simple2," "umqtt.robust," or "umqtt.robust2" might lead to confusion.
-Unfortunately, all four libraries suffer from memory leaks or frozen issues if you are using the sample code from Internet.
+Unfortunately, all four libraries suffer from memory leaks or frozen issues.
 To illustrate, both "umqtt.simple" (with try/except reconnect) and "umqtt.robust" for auto-reconnect failed to pass my test cases on Raspberry Pi Pico W. While they managed to reconnect successfully, they persisted in experiencing memory leaks after several disconnect/reconnect cycles.
-To validate this, use router firewall to block MQTT traffic and/or disconnect WIFI from router.
-Although they did reconnect successfully, it continued to have memory leak after several disconnect/reconnect.
-You can repeat the firewall block and WIFI disconnection for multiple times and use HiveMQ web client to publish messages after disconnect/reconnect.
 Eventually, it will lead to "out of memory" error:

        Traceback (most recent call last):
        File "<stdin>", line 47, in <module>